 Insulting comments about properties, property owners, and the like, are also forbidden.
 If you think you have an interesting story about a place that might be a bit controversial, just send me a message and a determination as to its validity in context will be made.

 Prejudicial, racist, and xenophobic rants will never be permitted here, either.

 Why can’t I find a list of haunted houses on the web site?

-I enjoy stories of hauntings as much as the next person, though I generally try to avoid the term as it attracts people to properties that generally do things I don’t, such as entering structures, night phtoography, and other actions that property owners would find highly objectionable.
+I enjoy stories of hauntings as much as the next person, though I generally try to avoid the term as it attracts people to properties that generally do things I don’t, such as entering structures, night photography, and other actions that property owners find highly objectionable.